Interpreters' Orientation to Seattle Children's

 - Using a cell phone, text messaging and answering pages during the encounter

-- Marketing yourself for future assignments with a family
+- Marketing yourself for future assignments with a family or provider

-- Receiving gifts of significant monetary value from patients and families
+- Receiving gifts from patients and families

-- Offering or providing transportation to patients or families in personal vehicles
+- Offering or providing transportation to patients or families

 Stay in the registration area until you meet the patient.